 Knowing they are still here.
 You can talk to them, they just can’t answer the same way as before.
-I believe this is true for loss of people you have chosen to no longer have in your life.
+I believe this is true for the loss of people you have chosen to no longer have in your life.
 We are all energy and you can still talk to them on an energetic level.
 I certainly send love to those who are no longer in my physical life knowing of the energetic connection.

 Mostly, my wish is that you take the time you need while you walk with grief and continue walking towards the new you that is being birthed from this experience.

-Until next time, you are loved through your celebrations and you are loved through your sorrows.
+Until next time, you are LOVED through your celebrations, and you are LOVED through your sorrows.

 Much LOVE and hugs,

 PS: I wrote this many years ago and yet still had my mom in mind: Today Life Moved On.

 I am gentle with myself and honor my feelings.

 Words to LOVE by: